Do you ever feel like a plastic bag

 Step 3 – Combine Wise Mind with Other Skills

-If you’re currently in DBT or going through Dialectical Behavioral Therapy, then you’ll know there are a variety of other skills that are taught and can be used to help with your wise mind practice.
+If you’re currently in DBT or going through Dialectical Behavioral Therapy, you’ll know that various other skills are taught and can help with your wise mind practice.

 Again, you’re taking an active stance.
-You’re THINKING about how you feel and looking at your situation from more than one perspective.
+You’re thinking about how you feel and considering your situation from multiple perspectives.

-Here’s a video that I think does a good job of explaining things you can do to self-soothe:
+Here’s a video that I think does an excellent job of explaining things you can do to self-soothe:

-I would suggest, as you’re practicing this, to go back to The Wise Mind dialogue from above.
+As you practice this, I suggest going back to the Wise Mind dialogue from above.

-If you feel like you can only do one or two of these at a time, that’s ok.
+If you feel you can only do one or two at a time, that’s ok.

-For me, balanced eating, and getting exercise really help.
-Working up a sweat and also mindfully eating ( one of my favourite mindfulness exercises) my well-prepared food grounds me and usually after I’m done I feel much better in myself.
+Working up a sweat and mindfully eating ( one of my favourite mindfulness exercises) my well-prepared food ground me, and usually, after I’m done, I feel much better about myself.

 Key Considerations for Successfully Adopting Wise Mind